elyseio/ticket-checker/README.md

-# Python Ticket Event Checker
+# Python Ticket Event Checker (WIP)

-A Python program to check for event tickets based on specified artists.
+A Python CLI program to check for concerts/events based on specified artists.

 ---